astrophpeter/astrophpeter.github.io/_posts/2020-05-03-writing-better-python-for-research.md

 [0, 2, 4, 6, 8]
 ```

-We can also use list comphrehension to build dictionaries in a similar way by replacing \[ \] with \{ \}.
+We can also use list comprehension to build dictionaries in a similar way by replacing \[ \] with \{ \}.

-### Named tuples for model parameter vectors
+## Named tuples for model parameter vectors

 Another common thing I have to do is fitting models to data.
 This procedure often requires passing vectors of parameters between functions.
-For example let's assume we are fitting a straight line to some data, we will need a function that takes the input value (x) and predicts a output value (y) for given values of our model parameters (slope = 1.0 and intercept = 2.0).
-Let's say for the vector or parameters for this model the first element is the intercept and the second element is the slope.
-The the predict function would look something like this:
+For example, let's assume we are fitting a straight line to some data, we will need a function that takes the input value (x) and predicts an output value (y) for given values of our model parameters (slope = 1.0 and intercept = 2.0).
+Let's say for the vector of parameters for this model the first element is the intercept and the second element is the slope.
+Then the predict function would look something like this:

 ```python